chrisidakwo/devdesign-DS-bootcamp-cohort-1/Week 7 -  Data Handling & Visualization/week-7-tasks.md

 ### Context

-As a Data Analyst for a sports analytics company, you've been tasked with analyzing the 2023/2024 English Premier League (EPL) season data to provide insights for a Nigerian sports television network.
+As a Data Analyst for a sports analytics company, you've been tasked with analyzing the 2023/2024 English Premier League (EPL) season (fictitious) data to provide insights for a Nigerian sports television network.
 This data analysis will help their commentators prepare for upcoming broadcasts and understand performance trends of various clubs, particularly those with Nigerian players.

 ### Dataset Description